nickswetUCSD/outagesmodeling/README.md

 It's an improvement.
-The training RMSE is still *significantly* lower than our testing RMSE, which implies that our model might be **overfit** to our current data, but it the overfit is less extreme than in the case of our baseline model.
-Training error has increased significantly, but what matters much more is how the testing error changed, since we'll be testing our model on *data other than our training data.* Testing error has gone down significantly; the improvement is ~40,000 RMSE!
+The training RMSE is still *significantly* lower than our testing RMSE, which implies that our model might be **overfit** to our current data, but the overfit is less extreme than in the case of our baseline model.
+Training error has increased significantly, but what matters much more is how the testing error has changed, since we'll be testing our model on *data other than our training data.* Testing error has gone down significantly; the improvement is ~40,000 RMSE!
 This means that our model is much better at predicting *for other given datasets* than our baseline model is.

 Clearly, our predictions for the number of CUSTOMERS.AFFECTED 🚶 in power outages has improved with these changes, but there are still limitations to the quality of our model.